postcss/postcss/README.md

   to special annotation comments.
 * [`cssnano`] contains plugins that optimize CSS size for use in production.
 * [`cssnext`] contains plugins that allow you to use future CSS features today.
+* [`oldie`] contains plugins that transform your CSS for older Internet Explorer compatibility.
 * [`precss`] contains plugins that allow you to use Sass-like CSS.
 * [`rucksack`] contains plugins to speed up CSS development with new features and shortcuts.